Fitzroy02/Fitzroy-GET-Prototype/README.md

 ---

-## 🎥 Welcome Videos
+## 👋 Welcome Videos

-When you open the app, you'll be greeted by two short videos:
+When you open the app, you'll be greeted by two short clips:

 - [Whistling Ad](https://www.youtube.com/watch?v=YTp7UQNE0Dw)
   *Sets the tone for collaboration and creativity.*

 - [Intro Clip](https://www.youtube.com/watch?v=QYYvgFzR8Qc)
   *Introduces the platform, consent, and retention policies.*

+Together, they form the welcome sequence before you begin using the platform.

 ---